apify/apify-docs/content/docs/tutorials/quick_start.md

 ![Apify actor run log]({{@asset tutorials/images/create-actor-set-input.webp}})

-**4.** Click **Run**.
+**4.** Click **▷ Start**.
 When the run finishes, you will see something like:

 ![Apify actor run log]({{@asset tutorials/images/run-log-2.webp}})

-Excellent, you have just created your first actor that accepts input and stores output!
+Excellent, you have just created your first actor that accepts input and logs output!
 Now you can start adding some magic.

 You can program an Apify actor to do anything one can do in the browser, from sending emails to processing vast amounts of data.
 For examples and inspiration, [visit Apify Store](https://apify.com/store).

 ### Building more advanced actors

 The above actor (and many others) uses the `apify` [NPM package](https://www.npmjs.com/package/apify), which simplifies the development of actors.
 The Apify SDK has tutorials on how you can [get started](https://sdk.apify.com/docs/guides/getting-started).
+Also make sure to check out [`Crawlee`](https://crawlee.dev/) - the library containing crawling and scraping-related tools, which previously were a part of Apify SDK.

 If you are building your own actors, you'll probably prefer to host the source code on Git.
 To do that, follow these steps:

+[//]: # (TODO: Repo below is outdated, we should probably update the actor there too)
 1. Create a new Git repository.
 2. Copy the boilerplate actor code from the [apify/quick-start](https://github.com/apify/actor-quick-start) actor.
 3. Set **Source type** to **Git repository** for your actor in the app.